 In this session participants report back to the group the ideas they had on impacts and adaptation planning.

-It is a good idea to ask participants to limit their answers to 1 or 2 impacts and 1 or 2 ideas for using the information in adaptation planning and to only report back on ideas that have not already been presented.
+It is a good idea to ask participants to limit their answers to one or two impacts and one or two ideas for using the information in adaptation planning and to only report back on ideas that have not already been presented.
 Facilitators will need to use their discretion as to how much time each group has to report back.

 Participants should be reminded at this stage that Pacific Climate Futures is a tool that can assist them with this process.
-Participants can be directed to the Basic level of Climate Futures which is available on the website and gives very general results that are useful for communicating projections rather than detailed adaptation planning.
-The Intermediate level is available after completing an online course on the website.
-Facilitators should remind participants that a number of officers in-country have been trained to the Advanced level of Pacific Climate Futures.
-To get access to projections that can be used in risk assessments, participants are encouraged to get in contact with their local National Meteorological Service.
+Participants can be directed to the basic level of climate futures which is available on the website and gives very general results that are useful for communicating projections rather than detailed adaptation planning.
+The intermediate level is available after completing an online course on the website.
+Facilitators should remind participants that a number of officers in-country have been trained to the advanced level of Pacific Climate Futures.

+To get access to projections that can be used in risk assessments, participants are encouraged to get in contact with their local national meteorological service.

+Workshop evaluation and close

+Suggested duration: 45 mins

-Session 4: Workshop evaluation and close (30 mins) This session brings the workshop to a close.
+This session brings the workshop to a close.